 Graduate Writing Program

-Our innovative approach to the M.F.A. curriculum discards the standard creative writing workshop in favor of collective critique sessions (where core faculty, guest artists, and peers working in multiple genres, all engage in weekly discussions and presentations of student work).
-Additionally, students take part in one-on-one guided mentorships, civic and urban exploration and fieldwork, and student-led collaborative seminars in Literature, Media Studies, Performance, Experimental Practices, Activism, and Critical Theory, to name a few.
+Our approach to the M.F.A. curriculum favors collective critique sessions similar to the art-school studio model (where core faculty, guest artists, and peers working in multiple genres, all engage in weekly discussions and presentations of student work).
+Additionally, students take part in one-on-one guided mentorships, develop fieldwork projects that seek to open their writing practices to the world, and participate in seminars that offer numerous fields of intellectual and creative inquiry: Literature, Media Studies, Performance, Experimental Practices, Activism, and Critical Theory, to name a few.

 In this program, students work in a variety of mediums, lineages and forms, including fiction and poetry, performance, non-fiction, translation, cultural criticism, investigative journalism, documentary, digital media, image/text and visual practices.
 We encourage collaboration and the exploration of hybrid approaches to writing as a set of interactive processes that can potentially generate new and transformative social spaces.